X (Twitter) Marketing for Ecommerce: Complete Guide 2026

 1. Customer Stories and UGC (30%)

 User-generated content is the most powerful content type for ecommerce on X. Repost customer reviews, photos, and unboxing experiences.
 Quote-post positive mentions with gratitude.
 Create a branded hashtag and encourage customers to share their purchases.
-UGC posts get 4x higher engagement than brand-created content and directly drive purchase decisions.
+UGC consistently outperforms brand-created content because it reads as authentic social proof rather than advertising.

 2. Behind-the-Scenes Content (20%)